Using Your Product Packaging as a Marketing Powerhouse

 Marketers worldwide face a harsh reality nowadays.
 A plethora of new digital tools and constantly changing industry trends is making it harder and harder to predict the outcomes of marketing campaigns.
 In fact: HubSpot claim that 40% of business owners ranked proving the ROI of marketing activities as one of their top challenges in 2017.
 The solution?
 Look for tools that can provide stability - and your product packaging can be one of them.

 Why is packaging part of marketing strategy?

+Marketing strategy is strongly connected with raising brand awareness too.
+Packaging is the only solution that reaches every single customer - while common tools like social media, blogging and influencer marketing can all be hit-or-miss.
 Even things like gift cards are specially packaged.
 Because despite all the love for technology and era of digitalisation, we still like physical products.
 And packaging is an integral part of it.

 Companies utilising packaging in marketing

 “McDonald’s is changing its packaging to be more eco-friendly” That was some of the biggest news in the packaging industry in the beginning of 2018.
 And is obviously a response to customers pushing their expectations to the limit.
 On the other hand: It's also a smart way to work on branding.
 Because being eco-friendly is a valued strategy - it imbues the image of the brand with more customer and social awareness.

 Packaging as a means of communication